 Temporary work assignment.
-A temporary work assignment is one that is expected to end within a fixed and reasonably short time.
-If your assignment or job away from home in a single location is realistically expected to last (and does in fact last) for 1 year or less, it is generally temporary.
+If your assignment or job away from home in a single location is realistically expected to last (and does in fact last) for 1 year or less, it is temporary, unless there are facts and circumstances that indicate it is not.